Monitoring Kubernetes using Grafana and Prometheus

 • “stable/Prometheus-operator” is the name of the chart.

-• “monitor” is the name of the namespace where we are going to deploy the operator.
+• “monitor” is the name of the namespace where we will deploy the operator.

 You can verify your installation using: